Identity fraud: Synthetic identity fraud

 Synthetic identities are fake identities that combine fake information with actual ID data.
 For example, combining a real social security number along with a fake address and other synthetic data points.
 The fraudster can then use the fake identity to acquire driver's licenses, passports and other real ID as well as credit cards and other accounts.
 It is estimated that synthetic ID fraud accounts for 80% of all credit card fraud losses, and will increase 44% between 2014 and 2018, rising from $5 billion in annual losses to a projected $8 billion.

 Children and identity theft

 It is estimated that the identity of between 140,000 and 400,000 children are used fraudulently every year.
 A child's identity is uniquely desirable to identity thieves.
 Steve Toporoff, an attorney with the Federal Trade Commission's Division of Privacy and Identity Protection, says that while there is a feeling among industry insiders that child identity theft is a major problem, it is very difficult to quantify because, in most instances, people have no clue that they are victims until years after the fact.

-Organized crime

-False identities are often used by organized crime to access goods and services or to participate in money laundering.
-Importantly a large proportion of identity fraud is linked to people trafficking, money laundering, drug running and terrorism.
-Information (from Interpol, the National Fraud Authority (NFA) and UK Fraud Prevention Services (CIFAS) highlights the financial impact of identity fraud but takes no account of the distress caused to the tens of thousands of people and companies that fall prey to this form of large organized crime.